Personal Support Worker Certificate

 • Job Skills (Resume and Portfolio Building, Interviewing)

-• Gentle Persuasive Approach to Dementia Care Certificate
+• Gentle Persuasive Approaches (GPA®) in Dementia Care

 • Fundamentals of Hospice Palliative Care Certificate